JordyDev01/simple-budget/README.md

 - show potential savings
 - Add expenses.
 - Remove expenses.
-- Save current details throught a RESTful API.
+- Save current details throught firebase real-time database

-I will create my own RESTful API with Node.js and Express.js.
-The database will be MySQL which I will handle with Sequelize.

 I have uploaded the main screen image (simple-budget-main-page.png) after the sign in to have a better picture on how we will design the UI.